couds/react-bulma-components/README.md

 ### Override Bulma variables in CRA _without_ eject

 Sometimes, you don't want to eject your CRA (Create React App) application.
 But how to make custom style variables for Bulma?
-This is simple and right way to solve it!
+There is a simple and right way to solve it!

-First and major, install package `node-sass-chokidar` ([docs](https://www.npmjs.com/package/node-sass-chokidar)):
+First of all, install package `node-sass-chokidar` ([docs](https://www.npmjs.com/package/node-sass-chokidar)):

 ```bash
 $ npm install --save node-sass-chokidar